Search underway for missing North Carolina child

-Onslow County Sheriff Hans Miller told local media outlets that investigators need a break in their search for 3-year-old Mariah Kay Woods, who was reported missing from her home around 6 a.m. on Monday.
+Onslow County Sheriff Hans Miller told local news outlets that investigators need a break in their search for 3-year-old Mariah Kay Woods, who was reported missing from her home around 6 a.m.
+Monday.

 A statewide Amber Alert has been issued for Mariah.